 - Ensure that your furnace isn’t emitting carbon monoxide

-- Inspect for any other out-of-place things that may compromise your safety
+- Inspect for any other out-of-place things that could compromise your safety

 - Tune-up your system so that you know your equipment is operating at its peak efficiency, helping offer peace-of-mind that you’re in an ideal spot to potentially save money this winter

-It’s important to know that many furnace manufacturers could require annual furnace service to keep your system under their warranty.
-That’s where the experts at Midland Air Service Experts Heating & Air Conditioning can help.
+It’s important to know that many furnace manufacturers may require annual furnace service to keep your system under their warranty.
+That’s where the experts at Midland Air Service Experts can help.
 We’re here to help you have not only a comfortable home, but more importantly, a safe one.
 Give us a call at 803-399-7208 or set up an appointment with us online to learn more about carbon monoxide safety as we head in to the colder months.